-Notice that Nominal GDP grows in each year, whereas Real GDP falls in some years.
-The difference is due to inflation, which has, at least in the years that we are looking at, been great enough to drive up Nominal GDP even in recession years when Real GDP has fallen.
-Recall that
+Notice that Real GDP falls in 7 of the years since 1970 while Nominal GDP has fallen only once (2009).
+The difference is due to inflation, which has, at least in the years that we are looking at, been great enough to drive up Nominal GDP even in most recession years when Real GDP has fallen.

+Recall that: